-"There are at least 4 housing complexes with aging residents." off of Circular Road from the N59 would need to be studied and made safe.
+"There are at least 4 housing complexes with aging residents."

 However, there is also a need for additional buses on Route 4 on Upper Newcastle Road, at peak times, to handle demand from university students.
 Adding frequency on the Upper Newcastle segment of Route 4 means that some buses will need to turn around during peak times, near the junction of Upper Newcastle and Thomas Hynes Roads.